abugher/libdummy/README.md

-Problem:  `libdrm`, as implemented in the OS for a Jetson Nano, does not implement `drmIsKMS`.  `mpv` fails immediately, citing this undefined symbol.
+Problem:  `libdrm`, as implemented in the OS for a Jetson Nano, does not implement `drmIsKMS`.  `mpv`, as provided by Ubuntu Noble, fails immediately, citing this undefined symbol.

 Solution:  This library "implements" `drmIsKMS` as a function that just returns zero.
 Build it on the host with `make`.
 Then instruct `mpv` to use the